MyMenopauseJourney

 • The lymphatic system, or the lymph system, is a complicated network of fluids, vessels and glands.
 Here’s the family of organs included in this system:

-• Lymphatic fluid or lymph only – a clear fluid which takes charge of carrying away wastes
+• Lymphatic fluid or lymph only – a clear fluid that takes charge of carrying away wastes

 • Lymphatic vessels – they collect the dirty lymphatic fluid to send it towards the center of your body to be flushed out by your glands/organs